whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - Build a Healthy Nation One Community at a Time.md

 ### Building a Healthy Community Starts with You

-Like a healthy nation, in a healthy community people have high standards for themselves and others so that beautiful qualities like integrity, generosity, and compassion are widespread and normal.
+Like a healthy nation, in a healthy community people have high standards for themselves and others.
+Trust becomes normal because qualities like integrity, generosity, and compassion are widespread and normal too.
 If you've completed the revolutionary activities, you are well on your way to building a healthy community with others.
 Consider how the activities have helped you grow.

 You've practiced standing for what's right and supporting others when they take a stand.
 You've practiced giving generously and receiving graciously.
 You've practiced cultivating gratitude, giving your sacred gifts, and forming relationships of reciprocity where people share with each other over time.